 Youth Suicide Prevention School-Based Guide

-This resource is another guide for schools to use in developing suicide prevention materials, including a tool kit and an annotated bibliography that was used in developing the guide.
+This resource serves as a guide for schools to use in developing suicide prevention materials, including a toolkit and an annotated bibliography that was used in developing the guide.
 Funding to support development of these materials was provided through a contract from the Florida Office of Drug Control.

 American Association of Suicidology

-The American Association of Suicidology has general guidelines for a school-based suicide prevention program.
-It outlines the necessary components of a comprehensive school-based program and includes a sample curriculum.
-This Web site also contains information about evidence based programs for suicide prevention.
+Provides general guidelines for a school-based suicide prevention program, outlining the necessary components of a comprehensive school-based program including a sample curriculum.
+This Web site also contains information about evidence-based programs for suicide prevention.

 California Healthy Kids Resource Center